-Negatively, African nations are much dependent upon coal -wood coal except South Africa that uses stone coal- and oil and gas in the oil producing countries and Egypt.
+Negatively, African nations are much dependent upon coal - wood coal except South Africa that uses stone coal - and oil and gas in the oil producing countries and Egypt.
 Most African countries employ wood coal and its derivatives, which maintain the continent in poverty.
-The COP21 project should be used by African governments for rapid electrification by means of NEW renewables, like e.g solar power.
+The COP21 project should be used by African governments for rapid electrification by means of NEW renewables.

-The energy-emissions conundrum applies also to the African continent, as CO2:sis rising, driven by economic development.
+The energy-emissions conundrum applies also to the African continent, as CO2:s are rising, driven by economic development.
 The situation in 1990 for 13 major African countries was as depicted in Figure 4.